yetnt/jaiva/Globals.md

     khutla n % 2 = 0! @ Returns true if n is even
 <~

-maak newArray <- filter(array, isEven)! @ Filters the array with the isEven function. khuluma(newArray)! @ Prints [2, 4, 6, 8, 10]!
+maak newArray <- a_filter(array, isEven)! @ Filters the array with the isEven function. khuluma(newArray)! @ Prints [2, 4, 6, 8, 10]!
 ```